 By Lucas Kauffman

--- Lucas Kauffman is a student at Manchester University.
-He recently completed a January term internship with the Church of the Brethren News Services.
+— Lucas Kauffman pulled together this article through an interview with Cliff Kindy, and reports Kindy wrote about his trip.
+Kauffman is a senior at Manchester University in N. Manchester, Ind., and a January term intern with the Church of the Brethren News Services.